Updated December 2020

-The annual property taxes you’ll pay are based on the assessed value of your home (roughly 0.75-1% of the amount for residential property owners and 2-3% for commercial properties).
+The annual property taxes you’ll pay are based on the assessed value of your property (roughly 0.75-1% of the amount for residential property owners and 2-3% for commercial properties).

 Non-resident corporations that bought and disposed of a taxable Canadian property during the tax year are also expected to submit an income tax return.

-In conclusion, before you go ahead and buy an investment property, it would be great to talk to an accountant who fully understands the tax implications of such a move.
+In conclusion, before you go ahead and buy an investment property, it would be wise to talk to an accountant who fully understands the tax implications of such a move.

 Are There Any Other Costs Besides Taxes?

-On top of the one-time buying cost of your property, you may pay monthly costs such as mortgage payments, property management costs (if you leave the management of the property to a professional), property insurance, condominium fees, etc.
+On top of the one-time purchase price of your property, you may pay monthly costs such as mortgage payments, property management fees (if you leave the management of the property to a professional), property insurance, condominium fees, etc.

 Can Foreign Buyers Access Financing?

 Yes.
-There are certain lenders, like the Canadian Imperial Bank of Commerce (CIBC), that offer financing to foreign buyers.
+There are certain lenders, like the Canadian Imperial Bank of Commerce (CIBC), that offer to finance to foreign buyers.
 Back in 2016, 2.7% of mortgages issued in Toronto went to non-permanent residents.

-However, the requirements seem to be changing, mostly as a result if the recently introduced guidelines by Canada’s federal banking regulator.
+However, the requirements seem to be changing, mostly as a result of the recently introduced guidelines by Canada’s federal banking regulator.

 How About Insurance?

-To protect your real estate investment against risks like theft and fire, you are going to require insurance coverage.
+To protect your real estate investing in Toronto against risks like theft and fire, you are going to require insurance coverage.
 At the same time, some lenders will demand that you insure your property before they finance you.

 Is My Presence Required In Order To Buy Real Estate Property?